ijl/orjson/README.md

 built without network access.
 The file can be downloaded from `https://files.pythonhosted.org/packages/source/o/orjson/orjson-${version}.tar.gz`.

 orjson's tests are included in the source distribution on PyPI.
-The requirements to run the tests are specified in `test/requirements.txt`.
-The tests should be run as part of the build.
-It can be run with `pytest -q test`.
+The tests require only `pytest`.
+There are optional packages such as `pytz` and `numpy` listed in `test/requirements.txt` and used in ~10% of tests.
+Not having these dependencies causes the tests needing them to skip.
+Tests can be run with `pytest -q test`.

 ## License